-Cleaning and Disinfecting
+10.4 Cleaning and Disinfecting

 Any residues should be removed.

-Never immerse stainless steel instruments in a physiological salt (NaCI) solution, it leads to pitting and stress corrosion cracking.
+Never immerse stainless steel instruments in a physiological salt (NaCl) solution, it leads to pitting and stress corrosion cracking.
+The passive layer of brand new instruments is necessarily still thin and so these instruments tend to critical treatment conditions than are older used instruments.
 Avoid long intervals between use and treatment for reuse.

-For manual cleaning, active non-protein-fixing cleaners with or without antimicrobial effect and/or enzymes are to be used.
+For manual cleaning, active non-protein-fixing cleaners with or withaut antimicrobial effect and/or enzymes are to be used.
 Regarding detergents and desinfectants, the manufacturer's instruction concerning concentration, temperature and exposure time should always be strictly followed!

 Use soft, lint-free cloths or towels, plastic brushes or cleaning guns for cleaning.
 To prevent water spots (spotting), a final rinse using fully demineralised water is recommended.
 After this the instrument must be dried carefully immediately.